I have recently returned from a trip to Afghanistan.

 Some of you were surprised to discover that Kabul receives international flights.
 But of course!
 The city may be unsafe but it is by no means a permanent war zone.
 Very usefully, there are daily flights to two major international air hubs: Istanbul and Dubai.
 I travelled on British Airways to Dubai and then on the low-cost Flydubai to Kabul: it is important to remember that Flydubai flies from Terminal 2 in Dubai, effectively a separate airport a short taxi ride away from Terminals 1 and 3.
 It is of course possible to travel on a single ticket all the way from London (and elsewhere served by Turkish Airlines and Emirates), but I just really, really love British Airways.

 Perhaps the most time-consuming part is exiting (and entering!) the Kabul airport itself.
 There are three levels of security, and non-passengers are not allowed beyond the car park outside the airport, only police vehicles being allowed to drive up to the terminal buildings.
 All of this means lugging (or pushing) your luggage for about 500m to and from the international terminal.
-The domestic terminal is nearer the exit.
+The domestic terminal is nearer the entrance/exit.

 When travelling with a foreign or local travel agency, your guide and / or driver will be waiting for you in the area near the car park.
 If nobody is waiting for you in Kabul (not a situation I would wish upon anyone), do pair up with an accompanied traveller during your flight or seek help from the police around the airport.
 Needless to say that you want someone trustworthy near you from the moment you arrive in Afghanistan.